drfoxvet/drfoxvet-net/site/content/post/fur-industry-cruelties-and-endangering-species-and-public-health.md

 Raccoon dogs, originally from Asia, have escaped from fur farms in Finland and are now living in the wild, expanding into Sweden and governments are attempting to control by extermination.

+ Only a minority of states have banned or restricted the use of steel-jaw traps.
+Arizona, California, Colorado, Florida, Hawaii, Massachusetts, New Jersey, Rhode Island, and Washington have limited the use of leghold traps.
+The New Jersey law is particularly strong, establishing an outright ban on the manufacture, sale, possession, import, transport, and use of steel-jaw leghold devices.
+Thanks to animal protection and conservation organizations like Project Coyote, in September 2019 all fur-animal trapping for recreational and commercial purposes trapping was prohibited in California.

 An additional source of fur for the apparel industry comes from street-harvested cats and dogs in China and other countries (where their meat is also consumed), their fur being dyed and even patterned to look like it came from a wild animal.
 It may be sold as faux or synthetic fur. ( See Flawed Laws Mean Your Faux Fur Could Come From Dogs And Cats, www.huffingtonpost.ca › faux-fur_b_12121648)

 But there is some good news perhaps temporarily for the millions of “furbearers” being trapped and snared according to Trapping Today.
 2019-2020 Fur Prices: Trapping Today’s Fur Market Forecast Posted November 5, 2019   https://trappingtoday.com/2019-2020-fur-prices-trapping-todays-fur-market-forecast/